tomduhourq/mathematical/README.md

 - Simple extensions for numeric classes
 - Complex numbers with operations

-using Scala with ScalaTest, under construction
+using Scala with ScalaTest and ScalaCheck, under construction